pgroonga/pgroonga.github.io/faq/index.md

 ## PGroonga on the managed service

-If you want to use Groonga on the managed service to develop web applications, please check [Supabase](https://supabase.com/).
+If you want to use PGroonga on the managed service to develop web applications, please check [Supabase](https://supabase.com/).

 ### Supabase